 Studies, research, and general practice have shown that there is no one path regarding how to detox from Suboxone.
-Instead, there seem to be many variations with differing levels of long-term success as indicated by the level of comfort throughout the detox process and continued abstinence for periods following tapering.
+Instead, there seem to be many variations of detox options with differing levels of long-term success—as indicated by levels of comfort throughout the detox process and continued abstinence for periods following tapering.

-Detox usually involves a taper off the drug, which means that the staff will sequentially reduce the dose of Suboxone over a predetermined amount of time until your body is completely rid of the drug.
+Detoxing from Suboxone usually involves a taper off the drug, which means that the staff will sequentially reduce your dose of Suboxone over a predetermined amount of time until your body is completely rid of the substance.
 During this process, you may be given medications to ease withdrawal symptoms.
-Clonidine – a medication used to reduce high blood pressure – has shown success in the management of certain troublesome opioid withdrawal effects like anxiety as well as the more flu-like symptoms, such as sweating, aches, and sweating.
+Clonidine—a medication used to reduce high blood pressure—has shown success in the management of certain troublesome opioid withdrawal effects like anxiety, as well as more flu-like symptoms such as sweating and aches.

 What Is Rapid Detox?

-Rapid detox procedures were developed in an attempt to limit the duration of uncomfortable withdrawal and expedite the detoxification process, from start to finish.
-Some of these programs promise detox completion in 3 days or less, and employ techniques such as general anesthesia to sedate the withdrawing individual.
-Despite these claims however, there is little evidence to show that it eases withdrawal more than other methods and may even be dangerous.
+Rapid detox procedures were developed in an attempt to limit the duration of uncomfortable withdrawal and expedite the detoxification process from start to finish.
+Some of these programs promise detox completion in 3 days or less and employ techniques such as general anesthesia to sedate the withdrawing individual.
+Despite these claims, however, there is little evidence to show that rapid detox eases withdrawal more than other methods, and it may even be dangerous.

 Why Should I Enter a Suboxone Detox Program?

-Supervised detox is a helpful tool for Suboxone-addicted individuals for many reasons.
-Perhaps the most noteworthy is that a supervised detox program will tailor your treatment to your unique needs, so you get the appropriate care for you.
+Supervised detox can help with Suboxone withdrawal.
+It is a helpful tool for Suboxone-addicted individuals for many reasons.
+Perhaps the most noteworthy among these is that a supervised detox program will tailor your treatment to your unique needs so that you get the appropriate care for you.

-Qualified staff members at detox centers will provide you comfort by advising you of what will happen when you begin withdrawal and holding your hand through the process.
-When detoxing alone, you have to go through a difficult withdrawal period without the benefit of expert guidance you’d find in a structured program.
+Qualified staff members at detox centers will offer comfort by advising you of what will happen when you begin withdrawal and holding your hand through the process.
+When detoxing alone, you have to go through a difficult withdrawal period without the benefit of the expert guidance you’d find in a structured program.

 - Adjusting the treatment plan when needed.